AlfonsoJLuna/alfonsoluna.io/content/sff-pc.md

 You can use a range of 0 to 255 for the duty cycle.
 0 means the fans will stop, 255 means the fans will run at full speed.
 The 5 in hwmon5 may be a different number in your system.

 I'm using [this bash script] that automates the process.
-The installation method my vary depending on your distribution.
+The installation method may vary depending on your distribution.
 Once installed, the fan curve can be set in a configuration file:

 ![][fancontrol]